vuo/vuo/documentation/api/DevelopingNodeClasses.md

 In addition to these general rules, there are some special kinds of node classes that all have similar names:

-   - A "Receive" node is an interface node that inputs data from a device or data source into the composition.
+   - A "Receive" node inputs data from a device or data source into the composition.
       - If it's the only "Receive" node in its node set, its node class name should have the form @vuoNodeClass{[creator].[node set].receive} (example: @vuoNodeClass{vuo.audio.receive}).
       - Its title should begin with "Receive" (example: @vuoNodeClass{Receive Live Audio}).
-   - A "Send" node is an interface node that outputs data from the composition to a device, file, or network.
+   - A "Send" node outputs data from the composition to a device, file, or network.
       - If it's the only "Send" node in its node set, its node class name should have the form @vuoNodeClass{[creator].[node set].send} (example: @vuoNodeClass{vuo.audio.send}).
       - Its title should begin with "Send" (example: @vuoNodeClass{Send Live Audio}).
+   - A "Specify" node describes a device so that a "Receive" or "Send" node can select a device matching that description.
+      - Its node class name should have the form @vuoNodeClass{[creator].[node set].specify.[optional details]} (example: @vuoNodeClass{vuo.serial.specify.name}, @vuoNodeClass{vuo.audio.specify.input.model}).
+(Node classes created before we established this convention use the term "make" instead of "specify", but "specify" is now preferred.)
+      - Its title should have the form @vuoNodeClass{Specify [thing made] [optional details]} (example: @vuoNodeClass{Specify Serial Device by Name}, @vuoNodeClass{Specify Audio Input by Model}).
    - A "Make" node puts together pieces (the inputs) to create a structured data value (the output).
       - Its node class name should have the form @vuoNodeClass{[creator].[node set].make.[optional details]} (example: @vuoNodeClass{vuo.color.make.rgb}).
       - Its title should have the form @vuoNodeClass{Make [optional details] [thing made]} (example: @vuoNodeClass{Make RGB Color}).